Dremel 4000 vs 3000

 Overview of the Dremel 4000

 The storage case protects your tool from damage.
 In addition, Dremel 4000 comes with electronic feedback control that gives you a signal when something is not working correctly.
+For example, you get a signal if your grinding becomes too hard.
 That includes speed and too much pressure.
-For example, if your grinding becomes too hard, you get a signal.

 The separate speed controls are handy when you are completing your tasks.
 It comes with a beautiful ergonomic design.
 You do not have to strain yourself when using the tool.
 It feels comfortable.
 It comes with a cord that connects to the power.

-Dremel 400 comes with better attachments, although it allows some dust to get inside the rotary tool.
+Dremel 400 has better attachments, although it allows some dust to get inside the rotary tool.
 I urge you to use compressed air to get rid of the particles.
 The rotary tool is solid and durable.
 In case of an accident, it does not break easily.

 The tool combines practicality and technology.
 The motor brings out maximum performance.
 There is an excellent balance between power and ease of manipulation.
 The rotary tool is ideal for professionals, and it is user-friendly.